Providing off-ice officiating for hockey in New Mexico

 Is there a uniform?

-Hats are provided for new OiOs and then once the OiO is trained at their first postion, OiO jackets are provided.
-Otherwise, something respectable that does not include any NAHL or NA3HL specific team logos (e.g. if you are working an Ice Wolves game, your Ice Wolves logo hat would not be acceptable) - we are unbiased in our OiOing.
+OiO wear is provided by the teams for whom we work bearing the emblem of the league only.
+Otherwise, something respectable that does not include any team specific team logos (e.g. if you are working an Ice Wolves game, your Ice Wolves logo hat would not be acceptable) - we are unbiased in our OiOing.

 What about the cold?